emberjs/guides/source/localizable/tutorial/subroutes.md

 Next, we will want to create a sub-route that will list information for a specific rental.
 To do this, we will need to update a couple of files.
-To find a specific rental, we will want to use Ember Data's `queryRecord` function [Finding Records section](../../models/finding-records/).
+To find a specific rental, we will want to use Ember Data's `queryRecord` function [(see "Finding Records" for more details)](../../models/finding-records/).
-This means we need to be able to search by a unique key in order to return the specific rental we want.
+The `queryRecord` function requires that we search by a unique key.
 Many APIs return a `slug`, which is a URL-friendly string to identify a record.

 While on the `show` route, we will also want to show additional information about our specific rental.

 In order to do this, we need to modify the Mirage `config.js` file.
-If you need a refresher on using Mirage, visit the [Installing Addons section](../installing-addons) We will add a `slug` and `description` to our rentals array.
+If you need a refresher on how Mirage works, go back to the [Installing Addons section](../installing-addons) We will add a `slug` and `description` to our rentals array.

 ```mirage/config.js{+14,+15,+28,+29,+42,+43,+53,+54,+55,+56,+57}